MrFarland/DM-Operations-Center/Module/04-Combat/free_action.md

 ### Free Action
 [Home](dm-operations-center) > [Combat](combat-menu) > Free Action {.small-text}

-- Interactions that do no require an [action](action).
+- Interactions that do no require an [action](action)
-- Simple communications and gestures.
+- Simple communications and gestures
 - Draw or sheathe a sword
 - Open or close a door
 - Withdraw a potion from your backpack